 We are regularly encouraged to shop around for car insurance or holiday cover, but the same should also be true when it comes to your mortgage.
 A mortgage will be the biggest expense in most households so any opportunities to remortgage to get the best rate should be taken.

-Now may be your best chance to seek remortgage advice in order to secure the best rates.
-If you don’t already have a mortgage adviser that you trust then you can get a free mortgage review in 30 seconds from a vetted FCA regulated mortgage professional.
+Now may be your best chance to seek remortgage advice to secure the best rates.
+If you don’t already have a mortgage adviser that you trust you can get a free mortgage review in 30 seconds* from a vetted FCA-regulated mortgage professional.
 Typically the free remortgage check saves people around £80 per month per £100,000 of mortgage.

 Many borrowers fail to shop around at the end of their deals, which can mean paying a lot more than necessary on an SVR.
 For example:

-That is a saving of almost £200 a month and it shows why it is important to get remortgage advice and shop around for the best deal.
+That is a saving of over £400 a month and it shows why it is important to get remortgage advice and shop around for the best deal.

 How long does it take to remortgage?

-Many banks and mortgage brokers advise that it can take up to two months to get a remortgage granted.
-It is important to get the timing right so you can move from one deal to the other and not be placed onto a lender’s SVR.
+Remortgaging can be arranged in as little as a day or two if you switch to a different mortgage product with your existing lender and is referred to as completing a 'product transfer'.
+However the process could take longer, around 4 to 8 weeks if you remortgage to a different lender as the process requires a few extra checks.
+Many banks and mortgage brokers advise that it can take up to two months to get a remortgage granted so it is important to get the timing right so you can move from one deal to the other and not be placed onto a lender’s SVR.

-You will need to the find the most recent mortgage valuation statement from your current lender.
-This will tell you how much is owed on the home loan, what product you are on and how many years are left on the mortgage.
-You can then use this data when applying with new lenders.
+You will need to get the most recent mortgage valuation statement from your current lender.
+This will tell you how much is owed on the home loan, the details of your current mortgage deal and how many years are left on the mortgage.
+You can then use this data when applying to new lenders.

-Your home will also have to be valued again and if the remortgage is approved, you will receive a new mortgage offer and your old lender will need to provide a redemption statement.
+Your home may also have to be valued again and if your new mortgage deal is approved, you will receive a new mortgage offer and your old lender will need to provide a redemption statement to switch your mortgage balance over.

-Essentially your old mortgage should be paid off by your new mortgage – or you will need to meet any surplus – and you then pay off the new debt on hopefully a cheaper rate.
+Essentially your old mortgage should be paid off by your new mortgage - or you will need to meet any surplus – and you then pay off the new debt on a new interest rate until the end of the term of your new mortgage deal.

 How much does it cost to remortgage?